akeneo/pim-api-docs/content/rest-api/overview.md

 You do not need to be authenticated to access this route.
 :::

-## Rate Limiting
+## Rate Limit

-The PIM API is protected by rate limiting measures to ensure the stability of the system.
+The PIM API is protected by rate limit to protect the global PIM usage from an over sollicitation.

-As the author of an API integration with Akeneo PIM, your integration should expect to be throttled, and should be able to gracefully handle failure.
-There are different protections and limits in place for different parts of the API.
-In particular, we protect our API against sudden large bursts of traffic, and we protect against sustained high volumes of requests, for example, frequent polling.

-For HTTP APIs, when a request is throttled, you will receive HTTP status code 429.
-If your integration requires that a throttled request is completed, then you should retry these requests after a delay, using an exponential backoff.
-In most cases, the HTTP 429 response code will be accompanied by the Retry-After HTTP header.
-When this header is present, your integration should wait for the period of time specified by the header value before retrying a request.
+As the author of an Akeneo PIM integration and Rest API consumer, your API call might be rate limited, in this case it will receive an HTTP status code 429.
+The response will be completed with a Retry-After HTTP header which will indicate the delay to wait before retrying an API call.

 ## Introducing the REST API reference